 Are conformity and obedience the same?

 While conformity and obedience share some similarities, they are different concepts.
-Conformity involves changing your behavior, thoughts, or appearance in order to fit in with the rest of your social group.
+Conformity involves changing your behavior, thoughts, or appearance to fit in with the rest of your social group.
 Obedience involves following the orders of another person, often a person with authority or status.

 Why do people care about fitting in?